-2-21.7 STYLE 1 - TYPE A ARMOR ENVIRONMENTAL BACKSHELL ASSEMBLY INSTRUCTIONS

-The following instructions including Figure 2-37 provide guidance for the proper assembling of style 1 - type A armor environmental backshells.
-These instructions are applicable to MS3437 straight backshells, MS3188 ninety degree backshells, and MS3189 forty-five degree backshells for MIL-C-5015 crimp connectors, MIL-C-81703 series 3 crimp connectors and MIL-C-26482 series 2 crimp connectors.
-The MS3437 straight backshell assembly is shown in Figure 2-37 for ease of identification.
+2-21.7 STYLE 1 - TYPE A ARMOR ENVIRONMENTAL BACKSHELL ASSEMBLY INSTRUCTIONS type A armor environmental backshells.
+These instructions are applicable to MIL-C-85049 backshells, for MIL-C-5015 crimp connectors, MIL-C-81703 series 3 crimp connectors and MIL-C-26482 series 2 crimp connectors.
+The backshell assembly is shown in Figure 2-37 for ease of identification.